scrtlabs/SupernovaDocs/node runners/run-full-node.md

 ### 12. Register your node on-chain

 Run this step on the CLI machine.
-If you're using different CLI machine than the full node, copy `/opt/secret/.sgx_secrets/attestation_cert.der` from the full node to the CLI machine.
+If you're using a different CLI machine than the full node, copy `/opt/secret/.sgx_secrets/attestation_cert.der` from the full node to the CLI machine.

 ```bash
 secretcli tx register auth </opt/secret/.sgx_secrets/attestation_cert.der> --from $INSERT_YOUR_KEY_NAME